Founder, Executive Director

 Rachel grew up in Boston with a family of therapists and educators who were passionate about the issues of economic disparity.
 She later took this activist mentality to Southern California, where she started her career in producing, with the dream of creating social justice documentaries.
 In 2015, her son was diagnosed with ADHD and Generalized Anxiety Disorder.
 After working in film & television for over 20 years, Rachel decided to shift careers so she could be more present in her son’s life.
 She transitioned to running a summer day- camp by the beach, giving her the chance to get to know hundreds of kids & their families each summer.
 Under the camp's self-directed philosophy, she learned how unique kids were in the ways they learned and communicated.
 This inspired her to create an accessible, inclusive tutoring program for children who need a little extra help.
 Rachel loves to spend time with her friends and family and has a regular yoga and meditation practice.
 She is also passionate about educating people on the benefits of being mindful.

-Annie, a California native, graduated from the University of Wisconsin--Madison with a B.A. in Psychology and a minor in Gender & Women's Studies.
+Annie, a California native, graduated from the University of Wisconsin—Madison with a B.A. in Psychology and a minor in Gender & Women's Studies.
 She has been passionate about working with children since she was a teenager, with years of experience as a nanny, mentor, and camp counselor.
-She's fascinated with developmental and educational psychology, and hopes to one day pursue a Master's degree in family counseling to suite her love of working with children and her desire to help those in need.
-When Rachel reached out to her with the proposition to give back, she was immediately all-in.
+When Rachel reached out to her with the proposition to apply her knowledge of developmental psychology to a good cause, she was immediately all-in.
 Annie hopes that through Exceptional Mindset Tutors, she can play a part in creating an education system suited for children of all backgrounds and needs.
 When she's not working, Annie loves to read, write, and cook for friends & family!

 Hannah has spent the last 20 years as a business and accounting manager for a variety of companies.
 She ran a women’s health research center where she wore multiple hats in operations, accounting, marketing, and IT support.
 She started the in-house accounting department for an IT services company.
 She was Assistant Controller for a green in-city homebuilding company.
 She has been running the accounting department for a consulting firm that specializes in risk management.
 She has always been interested in working in the nonprofit sector so she could use her business skills to help people.
 So, when Rachel first told her about EMT and asked her to join the team, she jumped at the chance.
 Having a nephew with ADHD and anxiety has opened her eyes to the challenges faced by parents with children who have special needs.
 Hannah lives in Seattle and spends her free time walking and hiking the many green shady trails in her area with her beloved dogs.